Seven self-care tips

 We spoke with several guardians after the first lockdown and they all said that living in a community where they offered support for each other helped enormously.
 One guardian, a police officer staying in a former hospital, found the diversity of ages, occupations (from key workers to artists) and interests, a key factor in that feeling of being in a supportive community.
 Most guardian properties have formed their own WhatsApp groups to exchange contactless messages and requests.
-Try a group film night (in your own rooms) and then review together online.
-If there’s a few musicians present, organise a covid-secure music evening from your front doors, by your windows or outdoors.
+Try a group film night or book club, and then review together.
+If there’s a few musicians present, organise a music evening indoors or outdoors.
 Create an ongoing support community.

 Finally, do not be afraid to ask for help

 Be kind to yourself.
 If you feel overwhelmed and that you cannot cope, tell someone.
 That’s not being vulnerable, that’s actually saying ‘I’m being strong and I’m admitting that something is happening to me’.
 Check in with others and ask how they are doing.

 Raising your own issues helps raise awareness around mental health with all of us; we all need tools to manage stress.